 Add tamarind water, sambar masala and coriander stalks.
 Mix well.

-To temper, heat oil in a small frypan, and when hot, add mustard seeds, fenugreek seeds, asafoetida, curry leaves and dried chilli.
+To temper, heat oil in a small frypan.
+When hot, add the mustard and fenugreek seeds, asafoetida, curry leaves and dried chilli.
 Fry until leaves are crisp and the seeds are spluttering.
 Remove from heat.

-Place dal and vegetables into a large serving bowl, turn tempered oil into sambar and gently fold, do not stir.
-Garnish with coriander.
+Place dal and vegetables into a large serving bowl.
+Turn the tempered oil into the sambar and gently fold.
+Garnish with coriander leaves and serve.